-A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward employee depression.
+A new study from Sweden has found that female managers are less likely than male managers to have negative attitudes toward depression at work.

 Examples of the twelve statements included “Staff members with depression are a burden for the workplace,” “Staff members taking antidepressant medication should not be working,” “Staff members with depression can get over their depression if they just want to,” “I would avoid talking to a staff member who has depression so that I don’t have to deal with the person’s problems,” and “I would not hire someone who I knew had been depressed.”